Nineteenn1/unixPhilosophy_CountDown/README.md

 # unixPhilosophy_CountDown
-A simple stopwatch made in Python that uses the UNIX philosophy
+A simple Countdown app made in Python that is based on the UNIX philosophy